CCA-Public/digital-archives-manual/guides/cadformats.md

 #### Features of note

 AutoCAD was not produced for Mac between 1994 and 2010.

+#### Can import

+3DS, DGN, DWG, DWS, DWT, DXF, FBX, SAT, WMF

+#### Can export

+3DS, BMP, DGN, DWF, DWG, DXF, FBX, PDF

 #### Preferred terminology in description